StefanGentz/DynamicContent.js/README.md

 ## Overview

 Dynamic Content Highlighting is a highly configurable, self-contained JavaScript script designed to enhance the user experience on websites by introducing a dynamic dropdown menu.
-This script allows users to visually highlight elements on a webpage based on values of a specified custom attribute.
+This script allows users to visually highlight elements on a webpage based on the values of a specified custom attribute.
 Targeted at content-driven websites, it offers a seamless way to navigate and interact with dynamic content.

 ## Features